 Many people adopt new eating styles or diets to lose weight.
 While the only scientific requirement for weight loss is consuming fewer calories than you burn each day, dieting methods provide a specific framework that can make lowering your daily calories feel easier.

 Along these lines, many find that the ketogenic or keto diet is a great way to help them control their body weight.
 At the most basic level, keto is simply a high protein, low carbohydrate diet designed to put the body in a state called ketosis.
-This comes with some health benefits: Scientific studies show that these low-carb, high-protein diets are beneficial for controlling hunger and food intake.
-Other research indicates keto diets can help regulate the glycemic index, which can play a role in controlling type 2 diabetes.
+This comes with some health benefits: Scientific studies by the American Journal of Clinical Nutrition show that these low-carb, high-protein diets are beneficial for controlling hunger and food intake.
+Other research indicates keto diets can help regulate blood sugar levels, which can play a role in controlling type 2 diabetes.

 If you’re using the keto diet to lose weight, it’s important to recognize that the process takes time.
 No matter how you are looking to reduce body fat, results won’t happen overnight.
-However, with consistency and dedication to a diet like keto, you can achieve the type of weight loss you desire.
+However, with consistency and dedication to a dietary pattern that controls calories, you can achieve the type of weight loss you desire.

-Whether you are following keto or any other diet plan that puts you in a caloric deficit, it may take at least a week for weight loss to begin.
-This article will discuss the keto diet and how it may help you lose weight, some advice for choosing foods on keto, and some potential side effects you may want to consider if you aren’t already fully committed to the keto eating style.
+Whether you are following keto or any other diet plan that puts you in a caloric deficit, it can take anywhere between a week up to several weeks to start seeing results, depending on a number of different factors.
+This article will discuss the keto diet and how it may help you lose weight, some advice for choosing foods on keto, and some important potential side effects you should consider before fully committing to the keto eating style.

-As mentioned, the ketogenic diet at its most basic level is a low-carb diet that emphasizes high fat intake and moderate amounts of protein.
+The ketogenic diet at its most basic level is a very low-carb diet that emphasizes high fat intake and moderate amounts of protein.
 Some who follow keto enjoy allowing themselves to eat large amounts of meats and vegetables.
-The carbs that are allowed are typically small amounts of complex carbohydrates, which are found in foods like vegetables and whole grains.
+The carbs that are allowed are typically small amounts of complex carbohydrates, which are found in foods like fruits, vegetables and whole grains.

 The extreme carbohydrate restriction of the ketogenic diet is similar to that of the Atkins diet, though the two diets differ in their approach to fat intake.
-The ketogenic diet centers on the idea of reaching a metabolic state called “ketosis”, where the body is said to increase its efficiency at burning fat for energy, instead of the glucose found in carbohydrates.
-Atkins focuses on higher levels of protein for fat loss, while keto emphasizes the consumption of healthy fats.
+The ketogenic diet centers on the idea of reaching a metabolic state called “ketosis”, where the body is said to increase its efficiency at burning fat for energy, instead of the glucose and glycogen from carbohydrates.
+Atkins focuses on higher levels of protein for fat loss, while keto emphasizes a higher consumption of fat than protein.
 Atkins is generally thought of as a less intense version of the keto diet, although there are all sorts of varieties of both types with varying levels of restrictiveness.

 Carbohydrates are a primary source of energy for our bodies.
 When we fast or severely limit intake of carbs, it causes our body to begin to switch to consuming fats as our primary source of energy.
 The oxidation of fatty acids in the liver causes the production of ketones.
 It is believed that these ketones are what helps suppress the appetite, allowing adherents of the keto diet to better moderate their food intake.